 To view a list of your default and any customized Autoresponders...

 - Click the Autoresponders tab.

-- Add a description: This short description includes the context in which you'd use this message as well as keywords you and your teammates might search on to find this message later.
+- Autoresponder Description—This short description includes the context in which you'd use this message as well as keywords you and your teammates might search on to find this message later.
 This is for internal use only.

-- Reply-To Email Address—This email address to which emails will be sent if a recipient replies to the auto responder message.
-Again - this should be a real email address monitored by someone at your organization.
+- Reply-To Email Address—This is the email address to which emails will be sent if a recipient replies to the autoresponder message.
+This should be a real email address monitored by someone at your organization.

 Creating Custom, Form-Specific Autoresponders

-Creating a form-specific Autoresponder is a part of all Activity workflows as seen here:
+Create a form-specific Autoresponder as part of all Activity workflows, as seen here:

-In short, you'll be given the option to add an autoresponder at the end of the workflow for activities and messages for which autoresponders are supported.
+You'll be given the option to add a default or custom autoresponder at the end of the workflow for activities and messages for which autoresponders are supported.